syncfusion-content/javascript-docs/js/api/ejRibbon.md

-It is used to set content to the custom tooltip.We have provided text and html support for content.
+Sets content to the custom tooltip.
+Text and html support are provided for content.